chelseahenderson/chelseahenderson.github.io/_posts/2015-05-17-the-bus-to-job-security-profile.md

 subhead: Students aim to build better lives
 teaser: >

-publisher: University Press
+publisher: The Port Arthur News
 ---

-Published on May 17, 2015

 Tisha Armstead said she’s used to meeting residents who have "been through hell and back."